AlfredCYL/gplearn_cross_factor/README.md

 ## Getting Started

-To get started with gp_cross_factor, follow these steps:
+To get started with gplearn_cross_factor, follow these steps:

 1. Install the package by running `pip install gplearn` in your terminal.
 2. Import the necessary modules and functions required for factor analysis.